d-led/fret-flashcards/README.md

 ## Features

-- Practice identifying notes on any string and fret
+- Practice identifying notes on any string and fret.
-- Choose between a basic 0-11th fret practice or 21, 22 or 24 frets with multiple notes to find on one string
+- Choose between a basic 0-11th fret practice or 21, 22 or 24 frets with multiple notes to find on one string.
-- Optionally include sharps/flats in quizzes
+- Optionally include sharps/flats in quizzes.
-- 3–10 strings with ready-made presets and per-string custom tuning
+- 3–10 strings with ready-made presets and per-string custom tuning.
-- Reset tuning to standard 6-string configuration
+- Reset tuning to standard 6-string configuration.
-- Visual cues and audio feedback for correct/incorrect answers
+- Visual cues and audio feedback for correct/incorrect answers.
-- Settings persist across browser sessions so your preferences are retained
+- Settings persist across browser sessions so your preferences are retained.
-- Optional quiz bias towards strings of the current tuning with the most mistakes
+- Optional quiz bias towards strings of the current tuning with the most mistakes.
 - You don't actually need a stringed instrument for practicing at all: try turning on the score notation and turning off the quiz note hint.
 Sing or play it on any instrument!
+- You don't have to look at the monitor either: enable the synthetic "voice hints" (might not work in all browsers).

 ## Deployment